For many of us, our pets are part of our family. We wouldn't think of leaving them behind in a disaster. Here are some survival tips for pet owners.

 Whether you stay home or evacuate, keep a pet emergency kit with your family’s emergency kit.
 Use plastic zipper bags to protect the items.
 Items should include:

-Two-week supply of pet food and bottled water, and bowls for each.
+- Two-week supply of pet food bottled water, and bowls for each.

-Cleaning supplies and disposable trash bags or newspaper for cleanup.
+- Cleaning supplies and disposable trash bags or newspapers for cleanup.

 11. Leave your pet with a friend

 What happens if disaster strikes and you cannot get back home right away?
 Have a trusted friend or neighbor you can call to look after your pet until you can back home.

 This is something that must be planned well ahead of time, however.

 Any friends or neighbors must be introduced to the animal and get to know them over time, know its feeding and bathroom schedule, and know where the animal’s food, leashes, and harnesses are located.
 Of course, any caretaker would need to have a key or access to a hidden key.
 See more…

 Accidents and illness against your pets while you are gone are always a possibility, and the resulting veterinarian bills can put you in a financial bind, especially while you’re out of the country.